F-1 Visa to Green Card: How You Can Go From Student to Permanent Resident

 What is an F-1 Visa?

-The F-1 visa is a nonimmigrant student visa that allows foreign nationals to study full-time at accredited schools in the United States.
+The F-1 student visa is a non-immigrant visa that allows foreign nationals to study full-time at accredited schools in the United States.
 This includes colleges, universities, high schools, elementary schools, seminaries, and language training programs.

 • Be accepted into a program that leads to a certificate, diploma, or degree